tendermint/tendermint/docs/tendermint-core/running-in-production.md

 ### WAL Corruption

-If consensus WAL is corrupted at the lastest height and you are trying to start Tendermint, replay will fail with panic.
+If consensus WAL is corrupted at the latest height and you are trying to start Tendermint, replay will fail with panic.

 Recovering from data corruption can be hard and time-consuming.
 Here are two approaches you can take: